EntireTwix/Ruminate/README.md

 * saving/loading functionality

 Other:
-* dropout layer
+* dropout for hidden layer

 # :construction:In Progress
-* :racehorse: forwardprop arg as reference, similiar to how backprop works
 * :sparkles: convolutions and pooling
 * helper functions for weight/bias init